 Carpal Tunnel Syndrome is the inflammation of a tube in the wrist called the carpal tunnel.
 According to Johns Hopkins Medicine (n.d.), the syndrome is three times more likely in women.
 The most common symptoms of carpal tunnel include tingling, numbness, and pain in the wrist and hand.

 Pain caused by carpal tunnel syndrome can worsen during or after a sneeze.
-Carpal tunnel has various causes, such as repetitive movements, joint or bone disease, hormonal imbalances, genetic tendency, or changes in blood sugar levels.
+Carpal tunnel has various causes, such as repetitive movements, joint or bone disease, hormonal imbalances, genetic tendencies, or changes in blood sugar levels.

 Tendonitis pain arises from repeated movements such as using a hammer, texting, playing video games, typing, or gardening.
-These repetitive movements cause tiny tears in the tendons of your wrists or elbow.
+These repetitive movements cause tiny tears in the tendons of your wrists or elbows.
 Tendonitis can cause your arm to have a burning sensation that may become noticeable during a sneeze.

 Falling can cause the arm bones to break; this is more common in older adults.
-Other causes of broken arm bones include car accidents, or collisions in contact sports.
+Other causes of broken arm bones include car accidents or collisions in contact sports.
 During the time a broken bone is healing in a cast, a sneeze may exacerbate arm pain.